iamalbert/znn/README.md

 ```lua
 znn.TakeLastFrom([offset=0])
 ```
-This module accepts a `TxNxD` tensor and another `T` tensor, output the vector of last time step of each sequence in the minibatch.
-The size of the output is thus `TxD`
+This module accepts a `TxNxD` tensor and a "length tensor" of size `T`, then output the vectors of last time step of each sequence in the minibatch.
+The size of the output is thus `NxD`.

 Example: